 - Unreasonable expectations - I can honestly say that in over 85% of customer engagements with agents and brokers here at HomePocket for our lead generation, websites and marketing services, customers initially have the same, almost subconscious mindset about leads: there's an infinite pool of leads out there for real estate in my area, I just have to find the right solution to reach them.
 This is probably the biggest "lie to yourself" danger happening in real estate today.
 Why?
 Two reasons really.
 For starters, it's an assumption that makes Realtors avoid the golden rule of marketing: consistent hard work over time and based on continuous examination of performance and iterative adaptation to your changing market does pay off.
 In other words, it makes you think you can pick services and products "off the shelf" and they'll handle it for you without you having to break a sweat or even think about lead generation again.
 Secondly, it causes impatience and "product flipping" from one lead gen tool to the next before the right one pays off.
 In all, it's simply unreasonable to think that any magic tool exists that can - on demand - veritably bring into being a consistently huge number of leads for your business.
 Does.
 Not.
 Exist.
 You can't force customers to buy or sell a home, so the volume of customers looking for homes in your area fluctuates daily, widely and, sometimes, there are very few of them out there at all.
 It's best to seek out a lead generation solution that, each and every day, puts your brand in front of as many people as possible who are actively looking for homes or looking to sell homes in your area.
 It takes data science, analysis and a sophisticated set of systems to do so.
 We think there's only one system out there that does lead generation the right way.

-Stay tuned for three more BIG reasons why buying real estate lead generation is so problematic in next week's installment...
+Stay tuned for more BIG reasons why buying real estate lead generation is so problematic in future installment...

 Other Helpful Resources for You